 JP left his mark on the very early phases of the Dutch games industry as a designer for console, PC and handheld games.
 Head of production at W!
-Games (now Vanguard Games) and professor at the HKU are just a few of his contributions to the field.
+Games which later grew into Vanguard Games, and is now known as Force Field, and professor at the HKU are just a few of his contributions to the field.
 JP started with the DGG as Development Director, where his experience and knowledge helped many starting companies grow.
 These days, he is the final boss that guides the strategic direction.

 Christel van Grinsven

 Financial reports, budgets, risk analyses, you name it – Christel can do it.
 With her ample experience with (semi-)governmental organizations that stimulate innovation and entrepreneurship, this number-lover is always ready to guide Dutch Game Garden safely through the turbulent ocean of multiannual management plans.
 This helps us to stay energetic, sharp and focused on our core target group: startups in the games industry.